li3081934/i18n-text-converter/README.md

 ## Features

 - **Right-click context menu**: Select any text in your editor and right-click to access the "Convert to i18n" option
-- **Smart key matching**: Automatically searches for existing translations in your JSON file
+- **Smart fuzzy matching**: Automatically searches for existing translations using fuzzy matching
+- **Multi-match selection**: When multiple matches are found, presents a selection dialog
 - **Custom key input**: When no match is found, prompts you to enter a custom i18n key
 - **JSON file auto-update**: Automatically adds new key-value pairs to your i18n JSON file
 - **Nested key support**: Supports nested keys like `common.greeting` or `buttons.primary.submit`